 e.
 Remedies.
 Except as specifically provided otherwise herein, each right and remedy in the Agreement is in addition to any other right or remedy, at law or in equity.
 Each Party agrees that, in the event of any breach or threatened breach of Sections 2(d) (Reservation of Rights), 3(a) or 7 (Confidentiality), the non-breaching Party will suffer irreparable damage for which it will have no adequate remedy at law.
 Accordingly, the non-breaching Party shall be entitled to injunctive and other equitable remedies to prevent or restrain such breach or threatened breach, without the necessity of posting any bond.

 f.
 Notices.
 Any and all notices under this Agreement will be given via email and will be effective on the first business day after being sent.
-All notices will be sent via email to the email addresses specified on the Event Order, except as otherwise provided in this Agreement.
+All notices will be sent via email to the email addresses specified on the Event Order with a copy to email@example.com, except as otherwise provided in this Agreement.

 g.
 Force Majeure.
 In the event that either Party is prevented from performing, or is unable to perform, any of its obligations under the Agreement (except for any payment obligations) due to any cause beyond its reasonable control, the affected party shall use commercially reasonable efforts to give written notice thereof to the other party and its performance shall be extended for the period of delay or inability to perform due to such occurrence.